Paleothalamus

-The term "paleothalamus" is opposed to the paired (and also considered to be obsolete) term neothalamus, which designates the phylogenetically (or evolutionarily) newer or younger parts of the thalamus, specifically, lateral nuclei of the thalamus, the pulvinar and the geniculate bodies.
+The term "paleothalamus" is opposed to the paired term neothalamus (also considered to be obsolete), which designates the phylogenetically (or evolutionarily) newer or younger parts of the thalamus, specifically, lateral nuclei of the thalamus, the pulvinar and the geniculate bodies.

 Initially, the paleothalamus was distinguished from other parts of the thalamus (i.e. from the neothalamus) on the basis that paleothalamic nuclei were believed to lack reciprocal connections with neocortex (isocortex), unlike neothalamic nuclei, which have manifold reciprocal connections to the neocortex.
 Today it is known that thalamic nuclei which were previously termed "paleothalamic" also have such reciprocal connections with neocortex.
 This was the main reason why the terms "paleothalamus" and "neothalamus" were felt obsolete and fell into disfavor.